fbpx

 Unlike traditional follow-along classes, Chi Force focuses on mastering fundamental body mechanics and concepts first.
 By understanding Tai Chi and Qigong, the actual practicing of the art form becomes a deeper, richer, more fulfilling experience.

 At Chi Force, the goal is not to teach you many routines initially, but instead give you the foundation to practice each one well.
-Our approach at Chi Force this means that whether you are practicing weapons, learning longer and more complex routines, you are practicing better, and at a higher level, and are receiving more of the benefits that Tai Chi and Qigong have to offer.
+Our approach at Chi Force this means that whether you are practicing weapons, learning longer and more complex routines, you are practicing better, and at a higher level, and are receiving more of the benefits that Chen Tai Chi and Qigong have to offer.

 Gain these Foundational Skills at Chi Force